joinmarket-webui/jamdocs/docs/index.md

 [contribute]: contribute.md

+!!! tip
+    Check out the Jam [tutorial video](https://yewtu.be/watch?v=FbyjG2upGO8) made by BTC Sessions.
+This video will walk you through setting up and using Jam, as well as helping you understand what is actually happening in the background.

 ## Before You Start

 Before you get going with Jam you should understand the "why" behind it all.